syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

-##How to

-###bind a view model property inside header template?
+##How to bind a view model property inside the header template

-The SfDataGrid allows to bind the view model property to the [HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTemplateProperty.html) by setting the BindingContext of the the [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) as `ViewModel`.
+The SfDataGrid allows binding```` the view model property to the [HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTemplateProperty.html) by setting the BindingContext of the the [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) as `ViewModel`.

 To bind a view model property inside `HeaderTemplate`, follow the code example: